redhat-developer/vscode-java/USAGE_DATA.md

  * The extension name and the choice made when a recommendation to install a 3rd party extension is proposed
  * The name of Java commands being manually executed, and any resulting errors
  * The number of results (eg. 20), whether an error occured (eg. false), and duration (in milliseconds) when code assist is activated
+ * Whether the language server ran out of memory and the maximum allocated memory at which that occured (eg. 200m)

 ## What's included in the general telemetry data